dfilatov/vidom-inspector/README.md

 ## Features
   * Actual representation of the current state of vidom trees presented on a page
-  * Highlighting of the corresponding DOM nodes
+  * Highlighting of the corresponding DOM nodes on a page
-  * Scrolling to the corresponding DOM nodes
+  * Scrolling to the corresponding DOM nodes on a page